jmoiron/mandira/index.md

 ### Conditionals

-Conditional logic is done via a section which looks like `{{?if condition}}...{{?else}}...{{/if}}`, where the `else` condition is optional.
-The condition can be any variable + filter expression, or any number of these expressions combined with the following standard boolean operators:
+Conditional logic is done via a section which looks like `{{?if condition}}...{{?else}}...{{/if}}`, where the `else` section is optional.
+The condition itself is standard boolean logic and allows filtered variables, with the operators:

 * numeric operators `==`, `!=`, `<`, `>`, `<=`, `>=`
 * logical operators `not`, `and`, `or`

-Mandira allows literals in expressions for use in conditional logic and as arguments to filters.
+Mandira also allows literals in expressions for use in conditional logic and as arguments to filters.
 The following shows examples of each data type, with the *falsey* value shown first:

 * integers `0`, `1`, `213`
 * floats: `0.0`, `1.4`, `3.14`
 * strings: `""`,  `"hello, world!"`, `"મંદિર"`
-* booleans: `false`, `true`

 Putting it all together: